JordiAnderl/picam-server/README.md

 ```shell
 git clone https://github.com/JordiAnderl/picam-server.git
 ```
-You will need git for this step
+You will need git for this step.

 ### Change into the directory